'Increased Deaths Always Follow Increased Infections,' Judge Warns, as Dallas County Reports Record 40 COVID-19 Deaths

 - A woman in her 80s who was a resident of the City of Dallas.
 She had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A man in his 80s who was a resident of a long-term care facility in the City of Dallas.
-He died in hospice and had underlying high-risk health conditions.
+- A woman in her 80s who was a resident of a long-term care facility in the City of Dallas.
+She died in hospice and had underlying high-risk health conditions.

-- A woman in her 90s who was a resident of the City or Duncanville.
-She had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A woman in her 90s who was a resident of a long-term care facility in the City of Desoto.
-She died in an area hospital ED and had underlying high-risk health conditions.
+- A woman in her 80s who was a resident of a long-term care facility in the City of Mesquite.
+She died in the facility and underlying high-risk health conditions.

 COVID-19 Resources